mdn/content/files/en-us/web/api/htmlinputelement/index.md

 - {{domxref("HTMLInputElement.align", "align")}} {{Deprecated_Inline}}

-  - : Represents the alignment of the element. _Use CSS instead._
+  - : The alignment of the element. _Use CSS instead._

 - {{domxref("HTMLInputElement.defaultValue", "defaultValue")}}

-  - : Returns / Sets the default value as originally specified in the HTML that created this object.
+  - : The default value as originally specified in the HTML that created this object.

 - {{domxref("HTMLInputElement.dirName", "dirName")}}

-  - : Returns / Sets the directionality of the element.
+  - : The directionality of the element.

 - {{domxref("HTMLInputElement.incremental", "incremental")}} {{Non-standard_Inline}}

-  - : Returns / Sets the search event fire mode, if `true`, fires on every keypress, or on clicking the cancel button; otherwise fires when pressing <kbd>Enter</kbd>.
+  - : The search event fire mode, if `true`, fires on every keypress, or on clicking the cancel button; otherwise fires when pressing <kbd>Enter</kbd>.

 - {{domxref("HTMLInputElement.labels", "labels")}} {{ReadOnlyInline}}